appbaseio/reactive-manual/docs/v1/components/NestedList.md

 ![Image to be displayed](https://i.imgur.com/f5aO5HP.png)

-A `NestedList` sensor component creates a nested select list UI widget.
+A `NestedList` sensor component creates a nested list UI widget.
+It is used for filtering items by a hierarchy of categories.
 It is used for filtering results based on the current selection from a list of items.

 Example uses:
-* select a sub-category from a list of categories for filtering e-commerce search results.
+* show a two-level category list for an e-commerce search experience.

 ### Usage